 According to the Pew Research Center, 96% of millennials currently own smartphones, but so do 95% of Gen Xers (born 1965 to 1980) and 83% of boomers (born 1946 to 1964).
 Additionally, 77% of Gen Xers and 73% of boomers use social media either personally or professionally.

 Did you know?
 Almost half of American workers (49%) surveyed by Workfront say they would quit their jobs if the technology they used at work were difficult or frustrating.

 Benefits of using business software with good UI and UX

 Several experts said they knew colleagues who had quit jobs over poorly designed technology, and many more cited examples of employees or clients flat-out refusing to use unintuitive legacy solutions.
 This attitude – that the need for onboarding is a sign of a poorly designed system – will likely become more prevalent as users who are growing up with Snapchat and Instagram enter the workforce and software products become increasingly similar in look and feel.

-All of this means that SMBs should think long and hard about the software they adopt and carefully consider how using less user-friendly legacy systems may impact employee morale, retention and productivity.
+All of this means that small businesses should think long and hard about the software they adopt and carefully consider how using less user-friendly legacy systems may impact employee morale, retention, and productivity.